elixir-webrtc/ex_webrtc/guides/intro.md

 You might be wondering how can you actually do something with the media data in the Elixir app.
-While in JavaScript API you are limited to e.g. attaching tracks to video elements on a web page, Elixir Webrtc provides you with the actual media data sent by the other peer in the form of RTP packets for further processing.
+While in JavaScript API you are limited to e.g. attaching tracks to video elements on a web page, Elixir WebRTC provides you with the actual media data sent by the other peer in the form of RTP packets for further processing.

 ```elixir